Noseband: Uses

-All bitless bridles rely on a noseband instead of using a metal bit.
-Some are very similar to a cavesson (such as a sidepull or scrawrig style), some more like a drop noseband (crossunder or indian hackamore style) while others support a metal 'hackamore' piece.

 There is a correlation between the sensitivity of a noseband and the amount of tension needed in the reins to obtain a response from the horse.
 In a 2011 study of horses being ridden in English riding equipment with the noseband in one of three adjacent adjustments, greater rein tension was needed to get a response from the horses when they had the looser adjustment.
 However, the study did not go on to examine the effects of no noseband at all or a very tight adjustment.
 Thus, nosebands may add some pressure to the nose when the reins are applied, depending on adjustment, style and the degree to which the horse resists the bit.
 With a soft leather noseband on a well-trained horse, the effect is minimal.

 A bridle does not necessarily need a noseband, and many bridles, such as those used in Western riding, flat racing, or endurance riding, do not have one.
 Some horses shown in-hand do not use a noseband in order to better show off the animal's head.
 Many old paintings also depict a hunting horse without a noseband, since it was not always deemed useful by certain riders.

 However, even in disciplines such as western riding, where it is considered a sign of a polished horse to not require a noseband or cavesson, one is often used on horses in training as a precaution to help prevent the horse from learning bad habits such as opening the mouth and evading the bit.